devmikey/Jigsaw/README.md

 	If an synchronous message pattern is preferred then the blackpear-host is not required and the blackpear-async-client would process the response instead.

+## Synchronous demo

+	A demonstration is included in the Demo Folder which shows how to configure a client to send a synchronous message to an Jigsaw Server called openEyes.

+	To run this demo, you will need to run three shells:

+    1. node openEyes-host.js
+	2. node blackpear-async-client.js

 Jigsaw makes use of several key modules:

 * connect